TranslatorSRI/Babel/docs/README.md

 ability to combine cliques manually if needed urgently for some application, we prefer to find a source of mappings that would combine the two identifiers, allowing us to improve cliquing across Babel.

+## How can I build Babel?

+Babel is difficult to build, primarily because of its inefficient memory handling -- we currently need around 500G of memory to build the largest compendia (Protein and DrugChemical conflated information), although the smaller compendia should be buildable with far less memory.
+We are working on reducing these restrictions as far as possible.
+You can read more about [Babel's build process](./Build.md), and please do contact us if you run into any problems or would like some assistance.

 ## Who should I contact for more information about Babel?

 You can find out more about Babel by [opening an issue on this repository](https://github.com/TranslatorSRI/Babel/issues),